What's Opera, Doc?: Missing sound effect

+History

-The legacy of "Kill the Wabbit"
+"Kill the Wabbit"

-What's Opera, Doc? is sometimes alluded to informally in conversations and in online and printed references as "Kill the Wabbit".
+What's Opera, Doc? is sometimes referred to informally and in online and printed references as "Kill the Wabbit".
 This unofficial, alternative title is derived from the line sung by Elmer to the tune of Wagner's "Ride of the Valkyries", part of the opening passage from Act Three of Die Walküre, which is also the leitmotif of the Valkyries.

+Operatic legacy

-For his 2016 article about the cartoon, one titled "How Bugs Bunny and 'Kill the Wabbit' Inspired a Generation of Opera Stars", Michael Phillips of The Wall Street Journal examined how "a cartoon rabbit and his speech-impaired nemesis" provided many children in 1957 and in the decades thereafter their first, albeit absurd exposure to Wagner's compositions and to the world of opera.
+For his 2016 article about the cartoon, "How Bugs Bunny and 'Kill the Wabbit' Inspired a Generation of Opera Stars", Michael Phillips of The Wall Street Journal examined how "a cartoon rabbit and his speech-impaired nemesis" provided many children in 1957 and in the decades thereafter their first, albeit absurd exposure to Wagner's compositions and to the world of opera.